 Research suggests that the purpose of a COLA is either to protect against erosion of the value of a benefit over time due to inflation or to share surplus investment returns with retired members.
-To determine the purpose of Minnesota's postretirement adjustment, we looked first to the statute and then to relevant legislative records.
+To determine the purpose of Minnesota's postretirement adjustment, we looked to the statute.
 The statute does not include a statement of legislative purpose but does describe the structure of the postretirement adjustment.
-Currently, most plans, with the exception of the PERA General and PERA

-Correctional Plans, provide an annual increase by applying a fixed rate that is between 1% and 1.75% per year.
+Currently, most plans, with the exception of the PERA General and PERA Correctional Plans, provide an annual increase by applying a fixed rate that is between 1% and 1.75% per year.
 In the case of the PERA General and PERA Correctional Plans, the postretirement adjustment is a variable rate that changes depending on inflation and is subject to a floor and cap.
-Because none of these postretirement adjustments are tied to investment returns, we conclude that the postretirement adjustment is not intended as a vehicle for sharing surplus investments, but rather to protect against the erosion of the value of a benefit.
+Because none of these postretirement adjustments are tied to investment returns, it appears that the postretirement adjustment is not intended as a vehicle for sharing surplus investments, but rather to protect against the erosion of the value of a benefit.